The MozartLab – a place for creativity, encounter and innovation

 Scope of the scholarship

-- participation in the 4-day MozartLab as a scholarship holder in the respective section
+- Participation in the 4-day MozartLabor as a scholarship holder in the respective section

-- free attendance of all events, panels, lectures in the context of the MozartLab
+- free attendance of all events, panels, lectures in the context of the MozartLabor

-- free attendance of the final concert in the Kaisersaal of the Residenz Würzburg
+- free attendance of the final concert in the Kaisersaal of the Würzburg Residence

 Young musicians, students, media professionals and aspiring cultural managers.

-First experiences in the cultural sector (studies, internships, workshops, etc.) or another adequate proximity to the topics covered in the lab, ideally with a musical focus, are required.
+First experiences in the cultural sector (studies, internships, workshops etc.) or another adequate proximity to the topics of the lab, ideally with a musical focus, are required.